mleanca/Python-Odyssey-Sigmoid/SudokuSolver/README.md

-This app is a sudoku solver
+This app is a sudoku solver.